Masieono/input-receive/README.md

 Inputs:
 - 3 Digital inputs
   - Can be set to gate or trigger mode
+  - Each input has a capacative touch input routed in an OR fashion.

 - 3 CV inputs
   - Can be set to 5V or 10V unipolar or bipolar